Aircraft Structure

 Parts of Aircraft

-• Fuselage comprising compartment for the crew, passengers, freight, fuel and power plant
+- Fuselage that accommodates the crew, passengers, cargo, fuel, and power plant

-• Tail unit in the form of fixed and movable planes used for stabilizing aircraft or changing its position in the air
+- unit consisting of fixed and movable surfaces for stabilizing the aircraft and adjusting its orientation in flight

 PARTS OF AN AIRCRAFT